Click here to access the 2018 Community Outreach Grant Application in Google Forms.

 - Description of project/program evaluation.
 Although this is not the primary focus of the Community Outreach Grant, this section should demonstrate the applicant's intent and ability to measure success and/or impact of the project/program.

-4. Vitae for lead outreach practitioner [applicant] and CC-AASP supervising mentor, if applicable (see Eligibility Requirements).
+- Vitae for lead outreach practitioner [applicant] and CMPC supervising mentor, if applicable (see Eligibility Requirements).
 Applicants' vitae must not exceed three single-spaced pages and should include academic degrees, positions held, awards, applied practice or community outreach experiences, publications, presentations, and other information as relevant to the current project.

-5. Letter of support from CC-AASP supervising mentor, if applicable (see Eligibility Requirements), to oversee the project and provide documentation of direct and indirect hours acquired from the project's implementation.
-The CC-AASP supervising mentor must be a current AASP member and her or his certification must be current.
+- Letter of support from CMPC supervising mentor, if applicable (see Eligibility Requirements), to oversee the project and provide documentation of direct and indirect hours acquired from the project's implementation.
+The CMPC supervising mentor must be a current AASP member and her or his certification must be current.

-7. If data is being collected for research purposes* in conjunction with program implementation, applicants must also submit: a.
+- If data are being collected for research purposes* in conjunction with program implementation, applicants must also submit: a.
 Approval for the Use of Human Subjects by an Institutional Review Board. b.
 An informed consent form. c.
 An informed assent form for minors, if applicable.

 *Monies will not be awarded for any component of the Community Outreach Grant involving research.
 Projects whose primary purpose is to answer research questions and test specific hypotheses should be submitted under the existing Research Grant mechanism.
 As such, the budget and budget justification submitted by the applicant for the Community Outreach Grant should only include items required for program development and program implementation, as well as program evaluation.